Southbourne, West Sussex

 Southbourne is a village created in 1876 with the consecration of St. Johns church.
 The civil parish which covers a larger area is in the Chichester district of West Sussex, England created in 1968.
 It lies to the east of the Hampshire County Border at Emsworth, the west of Chidham (recently the boundary has been changed) and south-east of Westbourne.
 Southbourne parish comprises Lumley, Hermitage, Thornham, Prinsted and part of Nutbourne.
-Not to be confused with Southbourne in Dorset.

 Statistics

 The parish has a land area of 1068.36 hectares (2639 acres).
 In the 2011 census 6261 people lived in 2595 households of whom 2762 were economically active.
 The Parish are undertaking a Neighbourhood Plan and are having to accommodate 350 dwellings within its boundary between 2014 and 2029.

 Geography

+Southbourne is located on the western corner of West Sussex, it borders the county of Hampshire to its west and Nutbourne to its east.

-Southbourne has a small railway station on the West Coastway Line between Southampton and Brighton.
+It has a small railway station on the West Coastway Line between Southampton and Brighton.
 Southbourne has a separate Infant School and Junior School and is home to Bourne Community College, which takes secondary pupils from around the area and Thorney Island Primary School.
 Bourne Leisure centre and a Library both serve surrounding villages and settlements.
 Our Age Concern and Southbourne Bowls and Social Club are both in New Road.
 The A259 road, formerly designated A27 and the main coast route until the construction of a new dual carriageway, runs through the village.

 The village encompasses various residential areas and an industrial estate populated mainly with metal work outlets.
 There are various local shops along the Main Road and Stein Road.
 The area South of the Main Road with access to Chichester Harbour is known as Prinsted.
 It has a conservation area with a number of thatched roof properties.

 There are two public houses the Sussex Brewery to the west of the village and the Travellers Joy in the centre.
 Both are on the Main Road, A259, which is the old road linking Chichester with Portchester, both of which were Roman settlements.